 For a perfect clone, you need clean equipment.
 It’s like preparing for surgery.
 Do not touch the plant with bare hands.
 Use sterile gloves and clean all your tools before cutting the plant.
 It’s best to use rubbing alcohol to clean the razors and scissors.

-If you don’t clean, the clone and the mother will be at risk of catching a bacterial infection so that it can ruin your plants.
+If you don’t clean, the clone and the mother risk catching a bacterial infection, which can ruin your plants.

 Prep the Cloning Gel

-To give your clones the best chance to develop roots, you will need a rooting or cloning gel.
-The solution provides better opportunities to the freshly cut stems.
+You will need a rooting or cloning gel to give your clones the best chance to develop roots.
+The solution provides better opportunities for freshly cut stems.

 To prepare the rooting gel, moisten the gel slightly.
 You mustn’t overdo it because it will take away the gel’s essential nutrition.
 These gels work best when damp, so add slight dampness.
 Overdamped gels will rot, and your clones will be of no use.